Screw Conveyors

 Tubular Screw Conveyor

-Refers simply to any screw conveyor that is contained within a tube.
-Many types of screw conveyors, regardless of their conveying style, can also be classified as a tubular screw conveyor.
+A general term for any screw conveyor enclosed within a tube.
+Many screw conveyors, regardless of their conveying style, can also be classified as tubular screw conveyors.

 Horizontal Screw Conveyor